owingst/Home/README.md

 # Home

 This xcode project is used in conjunction with the SDRSensor project.
-Please refer to read.me in SSDRSensor project
+Please refer to read.me in SDRSensor project